 Emily studied Biological Sciences at Jesus College, Oxford, and then went on to obtain an MSc in Species Identification and Survey Skills from the University of Reading, as training in environmental consultancy.
-She is particularly interested in biodiversity, conservational ethics and animal behaviour.
-In her spare hours not being a Development Officer, she is involved on the student team at her church, and occasionally plays in a ceilidh band.
+She is particularly interested in biodiversity, conservational ethics, animal behaviour and making spreadsheets.
+In her spare hours not being a Development Officer, she blogs, eats cake, and occasionally plays in a ceilidh band.

 Emily is based in Oxford, and can be contacted at firstname.lastname@example.org

-Dr John Ling is Head of Science at St Joseph’s College, Ipswich.
-John previously taught at: Christ’s Hospital School, Horsham, Kent College and The King’s School both in Canterbury, Kent.
+Dr John Ling has taught in different capacities at a variety of state and independent schools.
 John’s PhD is in Materials Engineering, John has also worked for British Steel and Corus Group Plc and was an industrial scientist and Secretary to the UK STIR innovation group.
 John has more recently been an Education Advisor to The Wonder Project (www.thewonderproject.co.uk) and The Long Shop Museum, Suffolk http://aboutbritain.com/longshopsteammuseum.htm.
 In 2006 John organised a National Education Conference exploring Christian attitudes to education followed, in 2008, by a Royal Society supported Sixth Form conference entitled “God and The Big Bang”.